charlesdong/myminecraft/README.md

 # myminecraft
-Minecraft clone written in C++ using OpenGL
+A Minecraft clone written in C++ using OpenGL 3.3.